ydeng-group/ydeng-group.github.io/content/_projects/project2.md

 ---
-title: Multi-fidelity and Multi-modality Glucose Management in Diabetes
+title: Scientific Machine Learning for Glucose Management in Diabetes
 subtitle: null
-description: null
+description: Data-driven approaches for glucose prediction and control in diabetes, integrating wearable sensors, physiological data, and scientific machine learning to enhance real-time decision-making and optimize therapeutic strategies.
 order: 2
 active: true
 card_image: null
-card_title: Diabetes Glucose Management # used if card_image is null; defaults to title
+card_title: SciML for Glucose Management # used if card_image is null; defaults to title
 categories: null
 ---